arashsaffari/queue/README.md

 ### 2. PDO Persistor

-in queue config file you must enter codeigniter as connection:
+in queue config file you must enter PDO as connection:
 ```php
 $queueConnection = 'pdo';
 ```